PatzEdi/InfinityWorlds/README.md

 **InfinityWorlds V2 consists of a new config file named .IWconfig.json that is created under your $HOME directory.
 It is a hidden (.) file.
 In order to access it, enable hidden files in your file viewer.**

-This configuration file contains all of the customizable elements that your can change to your liking.
+This configuration file contains all of the customizable elements that you can change to your liking.
 Let's get into how you can use this config file.

 As soon as you clone InfinityWorlds and run InfinityWorlds.py, a configuration file will be created.
 On this first run, you should see an error saying "ERR: An Open AI API Key must be..." and so on.

 Open the .IWconfig.json.
-If you can't find it in your home directory, make sure hidden files are enabled in you file manager.
+If you can't find it in your home directory, make sure hidden files are enabled in your file manager.

-As soon as you open you .IWconfig.json file, you will see something like this:
+As soon as you open your .IWconfig.json file, you will see something like this:

 ```
 	{